-This is a very simple (yet delicious) oatmeal recipe you can make overnight in a slow cooker that yields 12-14 servings!
-When making oatmeal in a slow cooker it is important to use steel cut oats which are the least processed form of oats aside from groats.
+This is a very simple (yet delicious) apple cinnamon oatmeal recipe you can make overnight in a slow cooker that yields 12-14 servings!
+When making oatmeal in a slow cooker it is important to use steel-cut oats which are the least processed form of oats aside from groats.
 They are high in fiber and protein and are low on the glycemic index (about 40-45) so they are a perfect complex carbohydrate breakfast option (and this recipe makes it easy to have for the entire week)!
-Enough with the details, here’s the recipe:
+Enough with the details, here’s the recipe.

 - 3 cups Organic Steel Cut Oats (Use Gluten Free Steel Cut Oats for a Gluten-Free Alternative)